Data Security Policy

-PagerDuty undergoes annual SOC 2 Type 2 audits, performed by an external third-party.
+PagerDuty shall establish and maintain sufficient controls to meet SOC2 Type 2 (or equivalent standards) for the security of the Services.
+PagerDuty undergoes annual SOC2 audits against such standards by an independent third-party auditor.
 A copy of the report is available under NDA (defined below) upon Customer request.

 PagerDuty uses several sources and tools for identifying, tracking, responding to, and remediating vulnerabilities.
 We subscribe to all relevant security mailing lists for our operating systems, datastores, load balancer, web frameworks, languages, as well as to industry and government mailing lists.